OSGConnect/connectbook/start/software/manage-python-packages.md

    $ tar czf my_env.tar.gz my_env

-## Executable script for using the virtual environment
+### Executable script and submit file

-When our job actually runs, we will want to load the same module as when we created the virtual environment.
-We will want to un-tar the environment folder we just created, activate it (in the same way we did to install the packages) and then run the job's python script.
+When our job actually runs, we will want to include the same steps as the previous shell script (load the Python module, run Python), but will need to add a few steps to set-up the virtual environment we just created.
 That will look something like this:

 	#!/bin/bash

+	# Load Python
-	# Load Python (should be the same version used to create the virtual environment)
+	# (should be the same version used to create the virtual environment)
 	module load python/3.7.0

-	# Extract the environment directory
+	# Unpack your envvironment (with your packages), and activate it
 	tar -xzf my_env.tar.gz

-	# Create the virtual environment on the remote hosts (redefines the env variables)
-	virtualenv-2.7 nltk_env

-	# Activate virtual environment
+	python3 -m venv my_env
 	source my_env/bin/activate

 	# Run the Python script
 	python3 myscript.py

-	# Deactivate virtual environment
+	# Deactivate environment
 	deactivate

-## Submit file for Python jobs.

-The submit file for Python jobs needs to include the wrapper script described above as the job's `executable` and needs to transfer:
-* The job's environment tar.gz file
-* A python script
-* Other input files (if needed)

-It's also important to include the requirement(s) that request OSG servers that have access to the base Python module used in the wrapper script.

-All together, a submit file will look something like this:
+The submit file for this job will be similar to above, but you need to make sure to add the `tar.gz` file with your environment to the list of "transfer_input_files:

-	Universe = vanilla
+	universe 	= vanilla
-	Executable = run_py.sh
+	executable 	= run_py.sh

-	transfer_input_files = my_env.tar.gz, script.py, input.data
+	transfer_input_files = myscript.py, my_env.tar.gz

 	log         = job.log
 	output      = job.out
 	error       = job.error

-	# Set the requirement that the OASIS modules are available on the remote worker machine
+	# Require nodes that can access the correct OSG modules
-	Requirements = (HAS_MODULES =?= true) && (OSGVO_OS_STRING == "RHEL 7") && (OpSys == "LINUX")
+	Requirements = (HAS_MODULES =?= true) && (OSGVO_OS_STRING == "RHEL 7")

 	request_cpus 	= 1
 	request_memory 	= 2GB
 	request_disk 	= 2GB

 	queue 1

-## Submitting a job

-Once everything is set up, the job can be submitted in the usual way, by running the `condor_submit` command with the name of the submit file.

 ## Getting Help

 For assistance or questions, please email the OSG User Support team  at [support@osgconnet.net](mailto:user-support@opensciencegrid.org) or visit the [help desk and community forums](http://support.opensciencegrid.org).

+[module-guide]: 12000048518